Interlisp/maiko/README.md

 $ ./makeright x
 ```

 * The build will (attempt to) detect the OS-type and cpu-type.
 It will build binaries `lde` and `ldex` in `../ostype.cputype` (with .o files in `..ostype.cputype-x`.
-For example, Linux on a 64-bit x86 will use `linux.x86_64`, while MacOS 11 on a (new M1) Mac will use `darwin.aarch64`.
+For example, Linux on a 64-bit x86 will use `linux.x86_64`, while macOS 11 on a (new M1) Mac will use `darwin.aarch64`.
 * If you prefer using `gcc` over `clang`, you will need to edit the makefile fragment for your configuration (`makefile-ostype.cputype-x`) and comment out the line (with a #) that defines `CC` for `clang` and uncomment the line (delete the #) for the line that defines `CC` for `gcc`.
 * There is a cmake configuration (TBD To Be Described here).

-### Building For MacOS
+### Building For macOS

-* Running on MacOS requires an X server, and building on a Mac requires X client libraries.
+* Running on macOS requires an X server, and building on a Mac requires X client libraries.
-An X-server for MacOS (and X11 client libraries) can be freely obtained at https://www.xquartz.org/releases
+An X-server for macOS (and X11 client libraries) can be freely obtained at https://www.xquartz.org/releases

 ### Building for Windows 10